Why Is My Boiler Making A Loud Vibrating Noise?

 My Boiler Is Humming

-Humming can occur when water from the mains enters at excessive pressure.
-This can result in humming valves within the boiler or around the home’s pipes.
+Humming can happen when water from the mains enters with too much pressure.
+This can make valves in the boiler or around the pipes in your home hum.

 Why is my boiler making a loud vibrating noise?